global-asp/asp-source/en/0039_first-man-and-first-woman.md

 could not forget the beauty they had seen.

 ##
-“We cannot stay in this dark cold pool any longer,” they said to each other.
+"We cannot stay in this dark cold pool any longer," they said to each other.
-“Let us go up and see the earth above.”
+"Let us go up and see the earth above."
-“How will we live on earth?” said the smaller snake.
+"How will we live on earth?" said the smaller snake.
-“Will we crawl on our bellies?”
+"Will we crawl on our bellies?"

 ##
-“The birds of the air will not laugh at us for being so low,” said her friend.
+"The birds of the air will not laugh at us for being so low," said her friend.
-“We will not crawl, we will walk!”
+"We will not crawl, we will walk!"
 Very slowly the snakes uncoiled themselves.
 Close together they began to swim up, up, to the light above.